The Road goes ever on: part one

 And trees and hills they long have known."

 What do you make of it, dear reader?
 Let us consider the first line: 'roads go ever on.'
 No earthly road does, for they all have a terminus, so we may discard at once any literal interpretation for that will lead us nowhere, and we do hope to get somewhere, do we not?
 The only 'roads' that never end, are the roads which evolution travels.
 For, as you can read in our study course article on this subject, there never can be an end to evolution, or if there is, it is so far removed in Time and Space from our limited understanding that to all intents and purposes, it is never-ending and Eternal.
 Note the references to 'rock' and 'tree'—the evolution of the mineral and vegetable kingdoms.
-'Caves where never sun has shone' may refer to the lower realms—the nightside of evolution—as well as to the 'cave' of the human body and lower self, which is dark indeed if not illuminated by the Light of the Higher Self.
+'Caves where never sun has shone' may refer to the lower realms—the nightside of evolution—as well as to the 'cave' of the human body and lower self, which is dark indeed if not illuminated by the Light of the Higher Self in tune with its own Divine Soul.
 But what of the 'streams that never find the sea'?
 Surely, all streams must do so eventually?
 Here again, we see that a literal reading of these verses tells us nothing and makes little sense.
 But there are mental 'streams'—currents of thought and desire—which never reach the 'sea' of Wisdom, because they lose themselves in intellectual speculations and purely material aspirations.

 The next lines affirm that evolution proceeds in seasons or cycles, reminding us of the well-known verses from Ecclesiastes, chapter 3: "To every thing there is a season, and a time to every purpose under the heaven."
 The references to grass and stone suggest that sometimes the way is easy and at others, fraught with difficulties and obstacles, confirming that the poem describes a moral and spiritual journey, not an earthly ramble!
 The last line—'under the mountains of the moon'—is the most esoteric of all for it refers in a concealed manner to the mystery of man's origin, hinted at in The Secret Doctrine, in which we may read: "The human being. . .came out from the moon (a triple mystery—astronomical, physiological, and psychical at once); he crossed the whole cycle of existence and then returned to his birth-place before issuing from it again."